delete/thanksforallthefish/README.md

 All static files like images, stylesheets, JS,...
 Must be on `public/` directory, organized as your wish.

-The file will be avaiable as: `mysite.com/style.css`, or `mysite.com/site/style.css`.
+The file will be avaiable as: `mysite.com/style.css`, or `mysite.com/website/style.css`.

 ## Environment config file

-Create an env.json file on root project directory with the following content:
+Create an env.json file on `configs/env.json` project directory with the following content:

 ```sh
 {